datahubio/datahub-cloud-template-dataset/docs.md

 # Docs

-Welcome to Datahub Cloud!
+Welcome to Datahub Cloud documentation!

-You can publish your dataset or your data story quickly and easily with Datahub Cloud.
+Datahub Cloud is your stupidly simple and fast tool for turning datasets and data-driven content on GitHub into a published, shareable site.

-The current version of Datahub Cloud runs only off Github.
+> Note: The current version of Datahub Cloud runs only off Github.

 ## Quick Start